Artistwithsword/tf_learning/readme.txt

-git is a version control sysytem git is free software
+git is a distributedddd version control sysytem git is free software